-1. DPIRD will aim to establish a process between ACWA and DTWD to identify specific skills and training needed for industry to increase ensuing employment opportunities and review TAFE courses.
-As part of this process, DPIRD will undertake a Training Needs Analysis, including a focus on opportunities for Aboriginal people.
+DPIRD will aim to establish a process between ACWA and DTWD to identify specific skills and training needed for industry and review Technical and Further Education college (TAFE) courses.
+As part of this process, DPIRD will undertake a Training Needs Analysis, including a focus on Aboriginal opportunities.